Forever (Kool & the Gang album)

 Forever is the seventeenth studio album by the funk band Kool & the Gang, released in 1986.
 The album included two major hits on the US Hot 100 Chart: "Victory" (US #10, R&B #2) and "Stone Love" (US #10, R&B #4).
 Three additional singles charted, "Holiday" reached the top ten on the R&B Chart, "Special Way" reached #6 on the Adult Contemporary chart. and "Peacemaker" was released in international markets and charted at #20 in New Zealand.

 After this album, lead vocalist James "J.T."
-Taylor would leave the group for a solo career.
-He would return in 1996 for the State of Affairs album.
+Taylor left the group to pursue a solo career.
+He returned in 1996 for the State of Affairs album.